 Leadership is not just efficient but has rule-based frameworks that have evidence to show a smooth way of governing and organizing societies.

-However, to know more about how this leadership style works and what are the advantages and disadvantages, it carries here is everything that you might need.
+However, to know more about how this leadership style works and its advantages and disadvantages, it carries here is everything you might need.

 Before you jump to understand its characters and pros or cons, it’s important to understand what it means and how it impacts.